skar07/skar07.github.io/README.md

 Posts on this blog may explore topics such as:

-- Artificial intelligence and machine learning
+- Machine learning and artificial intelligence systems
 - Interpretability and understanding learned representations
 - Behavioral analysis of software and malware
 - Program analysis and operating system telemetry